40fingers/dnn-theme-bs5-starter-simple-sidebar/README.md

 https://startbootstrap.com/template/simple-sidebar

 ## About
-This is the first *beta version* of a DNN Theme version based on the Bootstrap Simple Sidebar Starter Theme.
+This is the first *Beta Version* of a DNN Theme version based on the Bootstrap Simple Sidebar Starter Theme.
 Please note that this DNN Theme will stay as near to the Bootstrap 5 Template as Possible, so with the Template's limitations

 ## Notes: